 Still, when I try to introduce it to potential new fans it is not always love at first bite.
 A mockumentary about a group of vampires living in modern day Staten Island, what’s not to love?
 It may be that some of the qualities I find so alluring as a long time fan can also make the series intimidating.
 The lore and callbacks can make jumping in mid-series is a challenge to say the least.
 The characters are richly written and all possess backstories and mythology that has developed and is passed along from previous seasons.

 After the big comic swings of last season, this season provides a welcome hint of familiarity exploring the dynamics of the different relationships between the characters while each travels their own journey.
 This in on full display as we watch yet another physical transformation take place.
-Last season it was Colin’s metamorphosis from creepy adult-faced infant to teenager to adult, this time around it’s Guillermo’s turn.
+Last season it was Colin’s (Mark Proksch) metamorphosis from creepy adult-faced infant to creepy teenager to still kind of creepy adult.
+This time around it’s Guillermo’s (Harvey Guillén) turn and the results are very different but just as hilarious.
+The series writers find ways to tap into veins of unexpected comedy to deliver clever results that are more than skin deep.

-After waiting years for the oblivious Nandor to transform him into a vampire, the loveable familiar takes the task into his own hands having his friend and convenience store worker, Derek (Chris Sandiford) bite him.
+After waiting years for the oblivious Nandor (Kayvan Novak) to transform him into a vampire, the loveable familiar takes the task into his own hands.
 All’s well that ends well, right?
-Not so fast, as this season kicks off we learn that the process does not go off without a hitch (of course) or two, leaving Gizmo stuck somewhere between human and vampire – including some itty-bitty wings.
+Not so fast, as this season kicks off we learn that the process does not go off without a hitch (of course) or two, leaving Gizmo stuck somewhere between human and vampire – including some itty-bitty bat wings.
+The mix of visual and physical is on par with anything before, even creepy baby Colin.

-It does not matter when, where or what the subject matter, just about every single line of dialogue delivers comic gold, be it through clever wordplay, Laszlo’s extravagant over-pronunciations (he really nails Kim Cattrall), some physical comedy, or one of Guillermo’s irritated reaction shots.
+It does not matter when, where or what the subject matter, just about every single line of dialogue delivers comic gold, be it through clever wordplay, Laszlo’s extravagant over-pronunciations (he really nails Kim Cattrall), the growlingly outrageous physical comedy, or one of Guillermo’s perfectly delivered reaction shots.
 The series never nor comedy becomes complacent, always evolving and aiming for the moon in the hunt for laughs.

 Sure, What We Do in the Shadows can be ridiculous at times (and I eat it up) but showrunner Paul Simms never struggles to find humor in the more unlikely of places.
 Equally impressive is that after five seasons of comedy at the volume it is delivered how feels fresh it often feels.
 The writers endlessly deliver some of the smartest comedy line after line, and sometimes between them.
 There’s something in it for everyone.
 By putting our vampire friends in new, seemingly random situations from episode to episode there it looks like we could have many more seasons ahead.